 ACHIEVE | Home

 percent of children living with HIV globally are on treatment

 The USAID Adolescents and Children HIV Incidence Reduction, Empowerment and Virus Elimination project, or ACHIEVE, is a five-year global effort to reach and sustain HIV epidemic control among pregnant and breastfeeding women, adolescents, infants and children.
-ACHIEVE currently works in Burundi, Dominican Republic, Namibia, Nigeria, Rwanda, South Sudan, Tanzania and Zambia.
+ACHIEVE currently works in Burundi, Dominican Republic, Namibia, Nigeria, Rwanda, South Africa, South Sudan, Tanzania and Zambia.
 The project is funded by the U.S. Agency for International Development and implemented by a Pact-led consortium of top global HIV/AIDS partners, including Jhpiego, Palladium, No Means No Worldwide and WI-HER.
 These core partners are being supported by a network of global and local strategic resource partners.
 ACHIEVE focuses on priority PEPFAR countries across Africa and the Caribbean.